-The Lakelse Watershed Society is a volunteer, non-profit organization which was formed in 2002 to collaboratively work on issues affecting the Lake and its surrounding watershed with partners such as BC Ministry of Environment, BC Parks, Fisheries and Oceans Canada and others.
+The Lakelse Watershed Stewards Society is a volunteer, non-profit organization which was formed in 2002.
+The Society collaboratively works on issues affecting the Lake and its surrounding watershed with partners such as BC Ministry of Environment, BC Parks, Fisheries and Oceans Canada, and others.

 These issues include water quality and sustainability of this resource, impacts and finding a balance between industry such as logging with the eco-systems, a drastic decline in the Sockeye salmon populations, agricultural, recreational and residential development and sedimentation.

-In 2009, the Society was successful in forming further funding partnerships and the establishment of a Coordintor position for Watershed Management.
-The primary purpose of this position is to faciliate and enable collaborative partnering where agencies and interest groups move forward to make joint decisions on future development, planning and management of the watershed.
-This results in sharing of knowledge, resources (finanacial and personnel) and general cooperation.
+In 2009, the Society was successful in forming further funding partnerships and the establishment of a Coordinator position for Watershed Management.
+The primary purpose of this position is to facilitate and enable collaborative partnering where agencies and interest groups move forward to make joint decisions on future development, planning and management of the watershed.
+This results in sharing of knowledge, resources (financial and personnel) and general cooperation.

 To identify current and potential sources of water quality degradation affecting the Lakelse system.